Parrue/Head-impacts-kinematic-data-driven-emulator/README.md

 ## Installation guideline

 After the installation of MATLAB Runtime you can install the Data-driven Emulator.
 Please download the executable file, open it and follow the installation instructions.
+Default directory: "C:\Program Files\DDEmulator"

 ## Running the program

 > Windows

-1) Open CMD and go to the folder path where the program was installed.
+1) Open CMD as administrator.
+2) Go to the folder path where the program was installed.
 Use "cd \" for going to the root folder of the respective hard disk, "dir" to see folders of the current path and "cd "**Name of folder**"" to navigate.

-2) Once when you are in the installation folder use the following command to run the program: "application\NAMEPROGRAM".
+3) Once when you are in the installation folder use the following command to run the program: "application\DDEmulator".

 > Mac OS X

 1) You must set the DYLD_LIBRARY_PATH environment variable in the command window for the standalone application to work as follows: $export DYLD_LIBRARY_PATH = MCR_ROOT/v92/runtime/maci64:MCR_ROOT/v92/sys/os/maci64:MCR_ROOT/v92/bin/maci64

-2) Use the following command for running the program: "./NAMEPROGRAM.app/Contents/MacOS/NAMEPROGRAM".
+2) Use the following command for running the program: "./NAMEPROGRAM.app/Contents/MacOS/DDEmulator".

 > Linux

-Open the terminal in the installation folder and use this command: "./NAMEPROGRAM"
+Open the terminal in the installation folder and use this command: "./DDEmulator"

 ## Results